Why try herbs to help your sleep?

 |Kava (Piper methysticum)||Low|

 |Valerian (Valerianaofficinalis) - Hops (Humulus lupulus) combination||More research needed|

 What about these herbs and anxiety?

 We know that some people have difficulty sleeping due to anxiety (see Anxiety and Sleep).
-Clinical trials in humans has shown that three herbs perform reasonably well in reducing anxiety These are Kava, Passionflower and Chamomile.
-It was concluded that Kava had a High evidence level for its anxiety reducing effects, while Passionflower and Chamomile had Medium evidence levels.
+Clinical trials in humans have shown that three herbs perform reasonably well in reducing anxiety.
+These are Kava, Passionflower, and Chamomile.
+Kava is considered the most effective herbal remedy for anxiety, however safety issues exist with its use (see below), while Passionflower and Chamomile show promising effects.

 What kind of things may affect the results of a study?